Darrell Reid

-Darrell Reid (born June 20, 1982) is a former American football linebacker.
-He was signed by the Indianapolis Colts as an undrafted free agent in 2005 and was a part of their Super Bowl XLI winning team against the Chicago Bears.
-He played college football at Minnesota.
+Darrell Reid (born June 20, 1982) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Minnesota Golden Gophers and was signed by the Indianapolis Colts as an undrafted free agent in 2005 and was a part of their Super Bowl XLI winning team against the Chicago Bears.

 Born and raised in Freehold Borough, New Jersey, Reid attended Freehold High School.

 College career

 Reid played college football for the Minnesota Golden Gophers from 2000-2004, where he was a four-year starter.
 He arrived at Minnesota as a linebacker, but was switched to defensive tackle in 2001.
 During his junior season, he led the team with 5.5 sacks.
 Reid switched to defensive end in 2004 and again led Minnesota in sacks with 7.5.
 This effort gained him a spot on the 2004 All-Big Ten Second-team.

 Professional career

 Indianapolis Colts

 Reid was signed as an undrafted free agent by the Colts, and spent time at the defensive tackle.
 He filled in as a fullback in goal line situations, and has played special teams.

 Reid won Super Bowl XLI with the Colts in 2007.